sflavelle/writing/Begin Again/Chapters/Part 3/06 Have You Seen My Squid?/1 Ammo Knights.md

 Sheldon surprised many with his seemingly unending knowledge on whatever turf weaponry he stocked, especially since he both looked and sounded like a young adult.
 A horseshoe crab in his mid-20s, he had taken over the family business what felt like five years ago, and grown it substantially through key investments in property in Inkopolis Plaza and then, by a stroke of luck, Inkopolis Square.

 His name was short for Shellendorf, wearing his connection to his esteemed grandfather Ammoses Shellendorf proudly.
-And while he had had no such experience with the wars his elder did, his own experience with the weapons and tech of Turf War had landed him a role as Weapons Outfitter for a New Squidbeak Splatoon mission last year - which had seen him get to know the secret lives of the Squid Sisters, and their then-new Agent 4 and Agent 5.
+And while he had had no such experience with the wars his elder did, his own experience with the weapons and tech of Inkopolis Turf Wars had landed him a role as Weapons Outfitter for a New Squidbeak Splatoon mission last year - which had seen him get to know the secret lives of the Squid Sisters, and their then-new Agent 4 and Agent 5.

 Not that that generated any new business, but in the name of helping save the Great Zapfish, he was happy to help however he could, given a supply of Power Eggs and a target to refine his weapons against.